tomhall82/rock-paper-scissors-plus/README.md

 ![win_alert](assets/docs/win_alert.png)

-- Wins reset to 0 upon a loss, the high socre will also show the users longest winning streak whilst also counting losses.
+- Wins reset to 0 upon a loss, the high score will also show the users longest winning streak whilst also counting losses.

 ![scores](assets/docs/scores.png)